Key Breed Facts

 It's also important to check a dog's ears on a regular basis and to clean them when necessary.
 If too much wax is allowed to build up in a dog's ears, it can lead to a painful infection which can be hard to clear up.
 In short, prevention is often easier than cure when it comes to ear infections.

-Although Otterhounds are known to be quite laid back characters by nature, they still need to be given the right amount of daily exercise and mental stimulation for them to be truly happy, well-rounded dogs.
-As such they need a minimum of an hour's exercise every day and ideally this should be even more.
+Although Otterhounds are known to be quite laid-back characters by nature, they still need to be given the right amount of daily exercise and mental stimulation for them to be truly happy, well-rounded dogs.
+As such they need a minimum of an hour's exercise every day and ideally this should be even more because there is nothing an Otterhound enjoys more are frequent, long walks through the countryside or out on the moors.
+Many owners prefer to keep their Otterhounds on a lead when out walking them, although as a dog matures, they can run free in a safe environment, bearing in mind that when the ground is wet, that’s when an Otterhound will more easily pick up a scent.

 A shorter walk in the morning would be fine, but a longer more interesting one in the afternoon is a must.
 These dogs also like to be able to roam around a back garden as often as possible so they can really let off steam.
 However, the fencing has to be extremely secure to keep these active dogs in because if they find a weakness in the fence, they will soon escape out and get into all sorts of trouble.